junxit/us-congress-bills-111/bill.md

       - **(ii)** by striking “; and” and inserting a period;
     - **(C)** in subparagraph (B)—
       - **(i)** by striking “any such” and inserting “Any such”; and
-      - **(ii)** by striking “; and” and inserting a period; and
+      - **(ii)** by striking “; and” the semicolon and inserting a period; and
     - **(D)** in subparagraph (C), by striking “any such” and inserting “Any such”;
   - **(4)** in paragraph (4), by striking “The royalty fees” and inserting the following: “Procedures for royalty fee distribution.—The royalty fees”; and
   - **(5)** by adding at the end the following new paragraphs:
     > - **(5)** *Verification of accounts and fee payments* The Register of Copyrights shall issue regulations to provide for the confidential verification and audit of the information reported on the semi-annual statement of account filed after the date of the enactment of the Satellite Home Viewer Update and Reauthorization Act of 2009.
 The regulations shall provide for a single verification procedure, with respect to the semi-annual statements of account filed by a cable system, to be conducted by a qualified independent auditor on behalf of all copyright owners whose works were the subject of a secondary transmission to the public by a cable system of a performance or display of a work embodied in a primary transmission and for a mechanism to review and cure defects identified by any such audit.
-    > - **(6)** *Acceptance of additional deposits* Any royalty fee payments received by the Copyright Office from cable systems for the secondary transmission of primary transmissions that are in addition to the payments calculated and deposited in accordance with this subsection shall be deemed to have been deposited for the particular accounting period during which they are received and shall be distributed as specified under this subsection.
+    > - **(6)** *Acceptance of additional deposits* Any royalty fee payments received by the Copyright Office from cable systems for the secondary transmission of primary transmissions that are in addition to the payments calculated and deposited in accordance with this subsection shall be deemed to have been deposited for the particular accounting period during for which they are received and shall be distributed as specified under this subsection.

+- **(d)** *Effective date of new royalty fee rates* The royalty fee rates established in section 111(d)(1)(B) of title 17, United States Code, as amended by subsection (c)(1)(C) of this section, shall take effect commencing with the first accounting period occurring in 2010.
-- **(d)** *Definitions* Section 111(f) is amended—
+- **(d) (e)** *Definitions* Section 111(f) is amended—
   - **(1)** in the first undesignated paragraph, by striking “A “primary transmission” is a transmission” and inserting the following:
     > - **(1)** *Primary Transmission* A “primary transmission” is a transmission, including a multicast transmission,